 Remember that each puppy is different and that you should always check with your veterinarian for the best advice on when it is safe for your puppy to go outside.

 All this information about puppy shots may seem overwhelming, but it is essential for your puppy’s health.
-PetSmart has several veterinarians on-site who are experienced and can provide all the services your puppy needs.
-Ensure to vaccinate your young dog at PetSmart and use their services to keep your puppy healthy.
+Vaccines protect your pup from disease and are not as expensive as other veterinary services and products.
+PetSmart has several experienced veterinarians on-site who can provide all the services your puppy needs.
+You can vaccinate your young dog at PetSmart and use their services to keep them healthy.

 Featured Image Credit: gorillaimages, Shutterstock